-Finance Minister Nirmala Sitharaman announced financial support of Rs 200 billion for approximately 0.35 million incomplete housing projects (non-NPA and non-NCLT) in the affordable and middle-income segment.
+Finance Minister Nirmala Sitharaman announced financial support of Rs 200 billion for about 0.35 million incomplete housing projects (non-NPA and non-NCLT) in the affordable and middle-income segment.

-The decision comes at a time when most real estate developers are coping with severe financial stress, in turn resulting in incomplete projects and affected buyers.
+The decision comes at a time when most real-estate developers are coping with severe financial stress, resulting in incomplete projects and affected buyers.